AmoghM/UoA/TetGen/README.md

-This file include two subfolders:_
+This file include two subfolders: <br />
 1) **data** - containing .node, .edge, .ele, .face, .smesh file of the stomach element geometry
 2) **figures**- contains the visualisation of the KMeans clustering, agglomerative clustering, scatter plot of the surface normals and the scatter plot of the stomach element.